MajickTek/MajickOS/README.md

 The goal of MajickOS is to be simple, yet powerful, and completely unbloated.
 Becuase simple, unbloated OS's, these days, are quite hard to find.

 # Credits
-Thanks to many people, inclding the OSDev community, SamyPesse, brenns10, klange, maxdev1, latentPrion, and nothings.
+Thanks to many people, inclding the OSDev community, SamyPesse, brenns10, klange, maxdev1, latentPrion, nothings, and ocornut.